Orthodes detracta (Walker, 1857)

 Photograph copyright: Merrill A. Peterson

-Orthodes detracta is a small mottled gray-brown moth (FW length 13 - 15 mm) with a busy pattern that includes a strong black claviform spot and a weak basal dash that occurs in British Columbia and flies during the summer.
+Orthodes detracta is a small, mottled, gray-brown moth (FW length 13 - 15 mm) that occurs in British Columbia and flies during the summer.
+Its forewing has a busy pattern that includes a strong, black, claviform spot and a weak basal dash.
 The forewing is relatively short and broad.
 The color is mottled gray-brown, often with a slight olive cast and rust-colored patches in the fold.
-The wing base, apex, and fold region are lightest in color.
-A weak black basal dash is present that thickens at the basal line in some specimens.
-The basal, antemedial, and postmedial lines are gray, double and filled with the ground or slightly lighter scales.
+The forewing base, apex, and fold region are lightest in color.
+A weak, black basal dash is present that thickens at the basal line in some specimens.
+The basal, antemedial, and postmedial lines are gray, double, and filled with the ground color or slightly lighter scales.
 The former two lines are irregular in shape, while the postmedial line is weakly scalloped and smoother in contour.
 The median line is variable, absent to dark from the costa to the lower cell.
-The subterminal line is pale brown, strongest near the apex, irregular.
-It is preceded by a dark brown to gray shade and a series of small dark spots on the mid-wing in some individuals.
+The subterminal line is pale brown, strongest near the apex, and irregular.
+It is preceded by a dark brown to gray shade and a series of small dark spots on the mid-forewing in some individuals.
 The veins in the terminal area are dark.
 The terminal line is a series of gray lines or triangles between veins.
 The tips of the veins are light brown in some specimens, often continued into the fringe as weak checkering.
 The orbicular spot is round to oval, black in outline and filled with the ground color, slightly lighter brown, or light gray with a faint central ocellus.
-The reniform spot is kidney-shaped, with outer black and inner light brown outline, and central filling of the ground to light gray similar to the orbicular spot.
+The reniform spot is kidney-shaped, with an outer black and inner light brown outline, and central filling of the ground color to light gray, similar to the orbicular spot.
 The claviform spot is thick black, apically pointed, large, nearly reaching the postmedial line.
 The hindwing is medium-dark to dark brown-gray with faintly darker gray discal spot, postmedial line, and veins in some specimens.
 The hindwing fringe is two-toned with slightly lighter edge.
 The head and thorax are mottled gray-brown with faint barring on the collar.
 The eye is hairy.
 The male antenna is weakly bipectinate with long curved cilia extending from the tip of each segment.

 This species is widely distributed throughout much of eastern North America in moist hardwood forest habitats.
 It occurs in boreal forest in British Columbia.